Burundi seeks new direction 1 year after president's death | DW | 17.06.2021

 Ndayishimiye attended the EAC summit earlier this year, something Nkurunziza had not done since 2015, and made overtures on state visits to Kenya in May.
 Burundian refugees hosted by Tanzania and Rwanda, many of whom fled after the fallout from the attempted coup in 2015, have steadily returned.
 Diplomatic meetings between Rwandan and Burundian officials have resumed, with the aim of thawing relations between the two nations.

 "Rwanda doesn't mind much who is in power in Burundi.
 What matters is the nature of that relationship.
-We shouldn't forget that before 2015, Rwanda and Burundi were quite close," said Mutebi.
+We shouldn't forget that before 2015, Rwanda and Burundi were quite close," said Golooba-Mutebi.

 The government also has not done much to distance itself from Nkurunziza's shadow, at least in spirit.
 On the anniversary of his death, Nkurunziza was honored by the title of Supreme Guide of Patriotism in Burundi.
 For human rights activist Juliette Nijembere, this is an insult to the Burundian people.